 Define T as the proportion of months during the experiment that a school employed a contract teacher.
 T is clearly endogenous to unobserved factors such as the quality of school management which may also directly affect pupil performance.
-Random assignment satisfies the exclusion restriction for a valid instrument for contract teacher presence under the assumption stated above, allowing us to estimate local average treatment effects for schools hiring a teacher in both the government and NGO program.13
+Random assignment satisfies the exclusion restriction for a valid instrument for contract teacher presence under the assumption stated above, allowing us to estimate local average treatment effects for schools hiring a teacher in both the government and NGO program.

-As a benchmark, we present a naïve OLS regression of test scores on treatment status, where T{jt} measures the proportion of months out of a possible 17 months total duration of the program that a contract teacher was in place in a given school.
+As a benchmark, we present a naïve OLS regression of test scores on treatment status, where $T{jt}$ measures the proportion of months out of a possible 17 months total duration of the program that a contract teacher was in place in a given school.

-$$Y{ijt} = \alpha_3 + \beta_3 T{jt} + \beta'3 T{jt} \times \text{Gov}{jt} + \gamma_3 \mathbf{X}{jt} + \varepsilon{3ijt}$$ (3)
+$$Y{ijt} = \alpha_3 + \beta_3 T{it} + \gamma_3 \mathbf{X}{it} + \varepsilon{3iit} \tag{3}$$

-Columns 4 to 6 of in the top panel of Table 4 report the estimates of equation (3).
+Columns 4 to 6 in the top panel of Table 4 report the estimates of equation (3).
 As seen, the effect is slightly larger than the ITT effect at roughly 0.13 standard deviations, but is insignificant across all three specifications.
 The treatment variable ranges from zero to one, where one implies a school employed a teacher for all 17 months of the program.
 Thus the point estimates can be interpreted as the comparison of a school with no teacher to one with a full 17-months' exposure to treatment.
 Columns 4 to 6 in the bottom panel of Table 4 report the results from the naïve OLS estimates comparing the effect of NGO and government treatment on test scores.
-The point estimates on T are statistically significant for both the lagged dependent variable and fixed effects models, with point estimates of 0.22 and 0.24, respectively.
-As in the ITT regressions, however, the coefficients on the interaction of treatment and government implementation ($T \times$ Gov) are statistically significant and almost perfectly negate the overall treatment effect, implying zero effect in schools where the program was administered by the government.